FlexXydev/SaturnV2/README.md

 # Discord Bot Description

 This is a French Discord bot that comes packed with features to make your server experience more enjoyable.
-Some of the main features of the bot are:
+Some of the main features of the bot are :

 ## Error Handling